 The maximum height achieved by the ball at a specific angle.
-This is the height achieved by the ball during the projectile, and this height will be calculated from the horizontal axis and the horizontal axis will equal to the point from where the ball has been thrown.
+This is the height achieved by the ball when it is launched in to the target.
+This height will be calculated from the horizontal axis and the horizontal axis will equal to the point from where the ball has been thrown.
 During that projectile the ball will reach a specific height, which is usually the center point of projectile motion.
 Distance from the slingshot to the maximum height will be the height of ball.